anchi205/FileOps/READme.md

 - The CLI acts as a client which can add, remove, edit and list files on the server.

-# Operations:

-Add command should fail if the file already exists in the server.
+- Add command should fail if the file already exists in the server.

-Client won't send a file if its content is already in the server(in some other file on the server) -> add a new file without having to send its contents
+- Client won't send a file if its content is already in the server(in some other file on the server) -> add a new file without having to send its contents